 Please note: The funding levels in the chart above show the amount of mandatory funding reserved by the 2014 Farm Bill for this program to be provided through USDA’s Commodity Credit Corporation.
 However, Congress does at times pass subsequent appropriations legislation that caps the funding level for a particular year for a particular program at less than provided by the farm bill in order to use the resulting savings to fund a different program.
 Therefore, despite its “mandatory” status, the funding level for a given year could be less than the farm bill dictates should the Appropriations Committees decide to raid the farm bill to fund other programs under its jurisdiction.

-Under the 2008 Farm Bill, EQIP payments were capped at $300,000 over any six-year period, but the limitation could be waived and increased to $450,000 where the Secretary determined that the project is of “special environmental significance,” specifically including methane digesters.
+Under the 2008 Farm Bill, EQIP payments were capped at $300,000 over any six-year period, but the limitation could be waived and increased to $450,000 where the Secretary determined that the project was of “special environmental significance,” which specifically included methane digesters.
 The 2014 Farm Bill eliminates this waiver, but increases the overall payment limit to $450,000 over the five-year life of the bill.
 However, organic producers participating in the Organic Initiative are still held to a separate payment limit of $20,000 annually, or $80,000 over any six-year period.

 Section 2201 of the Agricultural Act of 2014 amends Chapter 4 of subtitle D of title XII of the Food Security Act of 1985, to be codified at 16 U.S.C.
 3839aa.